kgiszczak/shale/README.md

 ### Mapping JSON keys to object attributes

 By default keys are named the same as attributes.
-To use custom key names use:
+To use custom keys use:

 ```ruby
 class Person < Shale::Mapper